How is PAD Diagnosed?

 Blood Tests

-Blood tests are used to check for high levels of blood pressure, cholesterol, or glucose, which can help predict if you are at a greater risk for peripheral arterial disease or if the condition is present.
+Blood tests are used to check for high levels of blood pressure, cholesterol, or glucose, which can help predict if you are at a greater risk for peripheral artery disease or if the condition is present.

 Computed Tomographic (CT) Angiography